Visiting Rockefeller Center: What to see at the New York landmark

 View of the Empire State building and the World Trade Center from Top of the Rock

-You can reserve free tickets to see a taping of The Tonight Show Starring Jimmy Fallon by clicking here.
-You’ll see a calendar with dates the show is taping.
+You can request free tickets to see a taping of The Tonight Show Starring Jimmy Fallon at tonightshowtix.com.
+All available dates are listed on the calendar there.

 Taking the NBC Studio Tour